braginxv/netgym/README.md

    These connections are also called "keep-alive".
 3. `simpleHttpClient.configureConnection(SimpleHttpClient.ConnectionType.Pipelining)`
-   Similar to Persistent connections the Pipelining connection is used to sending multiple requests, but it doesn't wait the response from previous request to send a new one, hence this connection is faster than the persistent connection.
-In spite of Pipelining connections are the part of standard HTTP/1.1 they may not be supported or may be supported partially by many servers.
+   Similar to Persistent connections the Pipelining connection is used to sending multiple requests, but it doesn't wait the response of the previous request to send a new one, hence this connection is faster than the persistent connection.
+In spite of Pipelining connections are the part of standard HTTP/1.1 they may not be supported or may be supported partially by many servers (in particular to prevent DoS-attacks).
 4. `simpleHttpClient.configurePipeliningConnection(TIME_DELAY_BETWEEN_REQUEST_SENDING)`
    Sometimes a remote server cannot process multiple requests sent all at once in Pipelining connection, but it could be done in this way if requests were sent with a little delay.
 Invoke this method to use Pipelining connection and specify delay in ms between